Lao Zi — Great Philosopher and Founder of Taoism in Chinese Culture

 Decades later, the Zhou Empire stepped into a chaotic era, so Lao Zi decided to leave this kingdom.

-When he arrived at the gate on the border, the chief commander here recognized him.
+When he arrived Hangu Pass, an important military gate on the border, the chief commander here recognized him.

 This commander stopped and welcomed Lao Zi, saying a master like him should leave the world his knowledge.

-Writing of Dao De Jing and Lao Zi's Mysterious Leaving
+Writing of Dao De Jing and Lao Zi's Mysterious Ending

 Lao Zi agreed and wrote down a five-thousand-words book, and gave it to this commander.